 Erin Gauntlett, Department of Local Government, Sport and Cultural Industries, Western Australian Government

-Kathy Parton, Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships, Queensland Government
+Kathrin Jenson, Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts

 Mellissa Gray, Department of Premier and Cabinet, Tasmanian Government